-I am currently doing a 10 session seminar about ‘Success’.
-During the course we have been looking at the paradigm of success as we know it, so that we can create something that is much more powerful.
+I was doing a 10 session seminar about ‘Success’.
+During the course we were looking at the ‘paradigm’ of success as we knew it, so that we could create something in the future, much more powerful.

 So what is a paradigm?